rust-lang/cargo/src/doc/source/guide.md

 This array should be filled with directories that contain a `Cargo.toml`.
 In this instance, we're just adding `conduit`, so it will be the only one that's overridden.

+More information about local configuration can be found in the [configuration documentation](config.html).

 # Tests